ricardolazaro/sqskiq/README.md

       end
     end
   ```
+  OBS1: The message received by this worker is an instance of [AWS::SQS::ReceivedMessage](http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/SQS/ReceivedMessage.html)

-  You can configure the parallelism using the param 'processors'.
+  OBS2: You can configure the parallelism using the param 'processors'.
 Ex:
   `sqskiq_options queue_name: :queue_test, processors: 30`

-  OBS: Currently, the min number of processors is 2 and the default is 20.
+  OBS3: Currently, the min number of processors is 2 and the default is 20.
 Any unacceptable value will end up using the default.

 4. Start sqskiq and consumes the queue: